 Interfacing of hall sensor with Raspberry Pi

-Interfacing of hall sensor with Raspberry Pi.
+How to Interface Hall Sensors with Raspberry Pi?
 Foundation of the Raspberry Pi may be observed inside the university of Cambridge’s laptop Laboratory in 2006. laptop scientist Eben Upton, along side Rob Mullins, Jack Lang and Alan Mycroft, have been involved that incoming computing undergraduate students had grown divorced from the technical aspects of computing.

 This became largely because of school syllabuses that placed an emphasis on the use of computers rather than knowledge them.
 Off the returned of this initial situation, the Raspberry Pi basis became formed.